Target level of study

 Presentation

-The Justice, Trials and Procedures major is for students who plan to work in a justice-related profession or who wish to work in an institution as a litigation specialist.
+The Justice, Trials and Procedures specialization is aimed at students planning to enter a justice-related profession, or who wish to work in an institution as a litigation specialist.

 Objectives

-The goal of the program is to contribute to the professional integration of students in two ways: on the one hand, by preparing them as well as possible for the various tests (case studies, dissertation, summary note) in order to obtain competitive exams and examinations related to the specificities of the program.
-On the other hand, by initiating them to the work that will be carried out in the context of their professional activity, not only during internships, but also in the context of practical teaching (initiation to the drafting of acts in Master II for example).
+The specialization aims to contribute to students' professional integration in two ways: on the one hand, by preparing them as effectively as possible for the various tests (case studies, dissertations, notes de synthèse) required for competitive entrance exams and examinations related to the specialization.
+Secondly, by introducing them to the work that will be carried out as part of their intended professional activity, not only during internships, but also as part of practical courses (introduction to drafting deeds in Master II, for example).

 Know-how and skills

-The mention is intended to provide a thorough and applied university education, the student having a good knowledge of the different subjects and of the exercises proposed for the competitions and examinations.
-The student is also able to:
+This specialization is designed to provide an in-depth, applied university education, with students acquiring a sound knowledge of the various subjects and the exercises required for competitive examinations.
+Students are also able to:

-- analyze and understand legal situations in order to advise
+- analyze and understand legal situations with a view to advising

 Organization